Preparing for Law School

 - Obtain internship or work experience in a law or public service setting.

 Law schools do not select students on the basis of major.
-Huntingdon graduates with majors in English, biology, biochemistry, chemistry, communication studies, history, political science, business administration, and a number of other majors have been admitted to law school programs.
-We recommend that students choose the major that interests them most.
-While law schools are not concerned about major, they do want to see that you have taken a rigorous plan of study.
-Law school is not easy, and an undergraduate curriculum rich in depth and breadth is one way students can demonstrate that they can survive the rigors of law school study.
+Huntingdon graduates with majors in English, the natural and social sciences, communication studies, business administration, and a number of other majors have been admitted to law school programs.
+Choose the major that interests you most.
+Keep in mind that juris doctorate programs want to see a challenging undergraduate major, rich in depth and breadth in order to demonstrate that you are prepared for your next step.

 LSAT (Law School Admission Test)

-The LSAT, administered by the Law School Admission Council, provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors for assessing applicants.
-The test consists of five 35-minute segments of multiple choice questions.
-Four of the five sections contribute to the test taker’s score.
-The unscored section is used, typically, to pretest new test questions.
-A 35-minute unscored writing sample is administered at the end of the test.
-Copies of your writing sample are sent to all of the law schools to which you apply.
+The LSAT, administered by the Law School Admission Council (LSAC), provides a standard measure of reading and reasoning skills used as one of several factors for assessing applicants.
 The LSAT tests reading comprehension, analytical reasoning, and logical reasoning.
 You can see why critical thinking and reasoning skills are of great importance to doing well on this test.

 - The application for admission and application fee;